Recognition of same-sex unions in Latvia: Recognition of marriages performed abroad

 On 5 June 2018, the European Court of Justice ruled in favour of a Romanian-American same-sex couple seeking recognition of their marriage in Romania, so that the American partner could reside in the country.
 The court held in Coman and Others v General Inspectorate for Immigration and Ministry of the Interior that European Union (EU) member states must uphold the freedom of movement and residency rights of same-sex spouses, provided that one partner is an EU citizen.
 While EU member states may choose whether to legalise same-sex marriage, they cannot restrict the right of residence for EU citizens and their spouses.
 The ECJ also clarified that the term "spouse" is gender-neutral and does not necessarily refer to someone of the opposite sex.
 The Latvian Government and the Office of Citizenship and Migration Affairs announced their intention to abide by the ruling.
-Later that same month, a Russian national, who had married her Latvian same-sex partner in Portugal, received a residence permit, allowing her to reside in Latvia with her spouse.
+Later that month, a Russian national, who had married her Latvian same-sex partner in Portugal, received a residence permit, allowing her to reside in Latvia with her spouse.

+On 22 November 2025, the European Court of Justice expanded on its Conan and Others ruling, holding in Jakub Cupriak-Trojan and Mateusz Trojan v Wojewoda Mazowiecki, a Polish case, that all member states of the European Union must recognise same-sex marriages validly performed within the European Union.
+The case involved a dual Polish-German couple who had married in Germany but sought recognition of their marriage in Poland.
+The ruling had an immediate legal effect in Latvia as well, with media outlets reporting that "authorities must recognize same-sex marriages performed abroad as full marriages, rather than just granting them the limited rights of a registered partnership".
+Cupriak-Trojan and Trojan does not compel Latvia to change its domestic laws to legalise same-sex marriage, but it does require that the country accept the legal status of couples married elsewhere in the European Union.
+In March 2026, in a local case regarding the recognition of a Swedish marriage, the Latvian Supreme Court referred a question to the ECJ on whether the recognition of foreign same-sex unions as civil partnerships is sufficient to comply with the Cupriak-Trojan and Trojan ruling.